cessadev/cessadev/README.md

 ## Hello, I'm César Urbiña 👋

 ### 🌱 About Me
-I'm a 26-year-old Colombian student in the final semester of my Information Systems Engineering degree, with a focus on backend web application development in the Spring Framework and Node.js ecosystems.
+I'm a 26-year-old Colombian student in the final semester of my Information Systems Engineering degree, with a focus on backend web application development in the Spring Framework.
 I also have knowledge of HTML5 and CSS3.

 ### 🔧 Technologies & Tools:
 - **Languages:** Java